springer-math/Mathematics-of-Epidemics-on-Networks/docs/paper/paper.md

 plt.show()
 ```

-This produces
+This produces a (stochastic) figure like

 ![](SIR_sims.png)

 The run-times of ``fast_SIR`` and ``Gillespie_SIR`` are both comparable to the
 time taken to generate the million individual network ``G``.
 The epidemics
 affect around 28 percent of the population.
 The differences between the simulations
-are entirely due to stochastic effects.
+are entirely due to stochasticity.

 We can perform similar simulations with an SIS epidemic.
 Because SIS epidemics
 take longer to simulate, we use a smaller network and specify the optional